AnderGoig/InstagramLogin/README.md

 ### Manual installation

-Simply copy the two Swift files inside the `IGAuth/Classes` into your project.
+Simply copy the file `IGAuthViewController.swift` from `IGAuth/Classes` into your project.

 ## Usage